nrwl/nx/docs/shared/getting-started/intro.md

 are completely optional.

 Most examples on this site use Nx plugins.
 It's just easier to demonstrate many features Nx offers when Nx generates all the boilerplate.
-The vast majority of the features though will work the same way in a workspace with no plugins.
+However, the vast majority of the features will work the same way in a workspace with no plugins.

 ## Getting Started